GOHANX1234/AsT/README.md

    - Mount Path: `/data`
 6. Click **Create Web Service**

 Render will automatically build and deploy your application.
 The JSON data files will be stored on the persistent disk at the `/data` directory.
+The deployment script ensures that the application's static assets are properly set up for production.

 ## Alternative Deployment Method